-Using the above-described interfaces to the detection idiom, we have produced a library of concept-like functions consistent with those described in Section 3 of [N3351].
-We therefore believe that the detection toolkit detailed in §6 above is a library solution that is fully compatible with the semantics of function concepts and variable concepts as set forth in Clause [dcl.spec.concept] of [N4377].
+Using the above-described interfaces to the detection idiom, we have produced a library of conceptlike functions consistent with those described in Section 3 of [N3351].
+We therefore believe that the detection toolkit detailed in §6 above is a library solution that is fully compatibile with the semantics of function concepts and variable concepts as set forth in Clause [dcl.spec.concept] of [N4377].

 We respectfully recommend that the Concepts Study Group, the Library Evolution Working Group, and the Evolution Working Group jointly study the relationship of the proposed toolkit to the Concepts Lite proposal [N4377] and come to a unified recommendation as to these proposals' future direction.
 Until then, we propose this detection toolkit for WG21 standardization.
-Upon LEWG approval of this proposal, we will provide LWG with proposed wording that specifies the described interface and behavior.